 Last Name: First Name: Country:

 DoB: Age: Mobile no:

-ANSWER ALL QUESTIONS
+ANSWER ALL QUESTIO NS

-Have you ever been admitted to Hospital?
+lave you ever been admi Yes No

 Have you had medical treatment for anything in the last 3 months?
-Yes Yes No No
+Yes No

-Have you suffered from any of t he following?
+Have you suffered from any of the following?

-Any eye disorders or operations (including laser eye surgery)?
+Any eye disorders or oper ations (including laser eye surgery)?
+Yes No

 Any broken bones or cuts needing treatment in the previous 6 months?
+Yes No

-Epilepsy or any other type of fit, faint, convulsion or black-out? s?
-Yes Yes Yes No No No
+Epilepsy or any other type of fit, faint, convulsion or black-out?
+Yes No

 How are you today?

-Are you taking any medication now?
+Are you taking any medica ation now?
+Yes No

 Do you presently have a cough, cold or runny nose?
+Yes No

 Have you been unwell in the last month?
 When did you last box?
-Yes Yes Yes No No No
+Yes No

-Were you injured at that time?
+Nere you injured at that ti me?
+Yes No

 After your last bout, were you medically suspended for any reason?
-Do you understand the sport-specific medical risks of boxing?
-Do you wish to box today?
-Yes Yes No No No No Yes Yes

-WOMEN ONLY - can you confirm ant?
+Yes No

+• ort-specific medical risks of boxing?
 No Yes

+Do you wish to box today? • Yes

+No

+WOMEN ONLY - can you confirm you are not pregnant?
+No Yes

 Boxer's Signature: Dated:

-DOCTOR'S EXAMINATION NOTES Hands: 3 General:
+DOCTOR'S EXAMINATION NOTES General:

+Hands:

 ENT (incl gum shield fit etc): Eyes:

-CONFIRMED FIT TO BOX : YES / I NO Date/Time of Medical
+CONFIRMED FIT TO BOX: YES / NO Date/Time of Medical

 Doctor's Signature: Name:

 Country: IBA certified date: